mikeperry-tor/circpad-sim/README.md

 With pinned middle nodes, the simulator branch will send a special logging command cell only for your client branch circuits, to those middle nodes, instructing them to log only your Tor circuits.
-This special logging negotiation cell is stripped from the log trace files, so it will not affect your results.
-XXX: Test this

 The circuit IDs will also be sent across in this cell, so numerically they will match on the client and the relay.

+This special logging negotiation cell event (`event=circpad_negotiate_logging`) and its following cell event are present in client-side log files, but are stripped from the trace files by `torlog2circpadtrace.py`.
+They are absent from relay log and trace files.

+### Real Guard Node Traces

 You can alternatively (or additionally) log at the entry node by editing the `log_at_hops` variable of the function [circpad_negotiate_logging()](https://github.com/mikeperry-tor/tor/blob/circpad-sim-v4/src/core/or/circuitpadding.c#L2204) in `tor/src/core/or/circuitpadding.c` in the Tor circpad simulator branch.
 You can list as many hop positions as you have relays for there.
 Then, any entry nodes or bridges you specify (with `EntryNodes` or `Bridge` directives) will also log your traces, too.

+Clients only request logging from any node if the MiddleNodes directive is set.
+This means to log from just the Guard node, you must either change the `circpad_negotiate_logging()` check, or always pin generic middles, otherwise the cell will not get sent.

 NOTE: If you list any positions that you do not control in that `log_at_hops` array, or don't properly restrict your client to use only your relays for those hops, you will get error cells back, which may affect your results.

-XXX: Test + writeme
-   - Verify real traces match simulator output in event ordering
+ALSO NOTE: If you set up logging to multiple hops at once, the earlier nodes in the path will observe and record these additional logging cells as `circpad_nonpadding_cell_sent` events.
+Removing these is tricky in the general case, but you may be able to do it sifting through the corresponding client logs.

 ## Running experiments